 Every time I hear those letters, my heart beats a little faster and a tingling sensation rushes through my veins.

-Here is what I want every NICU parent to know:
+Here is what I want every new parent to know:

 But remember this: If your baby is having trouble breathing, that is a medical emergency.
 RSV is dangerous.
 Don’t wait to get treatment.